 Survey introduction to structural linguistics, the social and cultural dimensions of language behavior, and applied techniques to facilitate second language acquisition.

-Prerequisite: SOAN 191 or permission of instructor.
+Prerequisite: SOAN 191.

-SOAN 350 - Sociology of Religion
+SOAN 350 - Sociology of Religion 3 hours

-3 hour

 Anthropological and sociological perspectives on the nature, origin, and development of religion, and on its psychological and social functions.
 Prerequisite: SOAN 190 or SOAN 191 recommended.